HackBulgaria/Programming101-Java/week10/3.Friday/README.md

 Try to implement the following with some different approach and concurrent objects from java.util.concurrent.*.

+### Count odd numbers
+In 2 000 000 000 random numbers you should tell as fast as possible how many of them are odd and what's the configuration of your program so that it is so fast.

 ### Parallel minimal point calculations

 Create a static method `generatePoints()` which returns a `List<Point>` - `create your Point impl (with maybe different implementations)`